timkuijsten/node-sshapw/README.md

 # sshapw

-Echo a salted sha1 hash that can be used for dovecot and nginx.
+Echo a salted sha1 hash that can be used for Dovecot and Nginx.

+## Note

+It is advised to use SHA512-CRYPT which is supported since glibc 2.7.
+If you are on Ubuntu or Debian you can install `whois` that ships the `mkpasswd(1)` utility.

 ## Example